thoncoin/join-the-community/README.md

-# This is a community of people who advocate that Hackathons be the building block of education, work and funding.
+# This is a community of people who advocate that Hackathons be the building block of education, work, funding and sustainable communites.

 # DEFINITION
 ```